sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

 </xs:schema>
 ```

-<p class="cn" markdown="1">Now all thats let to do, is add the table to a dataset and serialize it up:</p>
+<p class="cn" markdown="1">Now all thats left to do is add the table to a dataset and serialize it up:</p>

 ```c#
             DataSet ds = new DataSet("poc");